 Top posts by Amy David

 Drew Lucas graduated from Radford University.
-Lucas enjoys photography, bicycling, music, writing, sociology, people, mountains, and water.
+He enjoys photography, bicycling, music, writing, sociology, people, mountains, and water.
 He dislikes closed-mindedness.

 Top posts by Andrew Lucas

 Top posts by Anna Bedineishvili

 Anna Pivovarchuk is the Co-Founder, Deputy Managing Editor and Culture Editor of Fair Observer, having previously held the position of Europe Editor.
 As a freelance writer and editor, she has contributed to various organizations such as the BBC, United Nations, NBC, Arise TV, Foreign Policy Association and The Moscow Times.